-(This is an excerpt from the book I’m working on called “Worth the Fight,” a book for men about sexual purity and our identity in Christ.
+(This is an excerpt from the book I’m working on called “Beyond the Battle,” a book for men about sexual purity and our identity in Christ.
 This excerpt can easily be applied to both men and women.
 Also, it is not referencing any individual offense within my marriage, but is referring to my tendency as a spouse to harbor bitterness and resentment over the course of ten years of marriage–something that makes more sense in the context of the rest of my book.
 For the sake of this post, just know I’m not throwing Jen under the bus, this isn’t referring to any offense in specific, and what I refer to is something I feel most all husbands and wives experience.)

 I have read Matthew 18 countless times.
 I have explained the parable of the unmerciful servant countless times (Matthew 18:21-35).
 A story Jesus tells where a servant owed his king 200,000 years worth of wages—this was a cartoonish debt the servant obviously would never be able to repay.
 The law dictated that the man and his entire family would be sold as slaves in order to pay the financial debt owed to the king.
 The servant begs and pleads for the king to forgive him of his astronomical debt, which the king somehow mercifully does.
 The man is free to go.